-Figure 3.11: For example, one point that is within the shape, a single triangle gets generated as seen in (a).
-If the point on its left is also inside the shape, a rectangle comprised of two triangles is also generated as seen in (b).

-3.2 The definition of the specification of the project
+Definition of the project specification

-This chapter introduced several existing techniques found from research that are used for producing destructible environments.
-It was then categorised in breakable objects and deformable terrains.
-Taking into consideration the investigation conducted on destructible environments and the available time allocated for implementing a student project, one approach has been selected to be employed and tested in a game environment.
+This chapter introduced several existing techniques found during research that are used for producing destructible environments.
+They were then categorised into breakable objects and deformable terrains.
+Taking into consideration the investigation conducted on destructible environments and the available time allocated for implementing a student project, one approach was selected to be employed and tested in a game environment.
 Being intrigued by the world of Minecraft [47] – its terrain in particular – and by comparing it with games such as Ever Quest Landmark [46] and Crysis 2 that used the marching cubes algorithm to “smooth out” the jagged edges of a terrain constructed from voxels, I saw the potential of having a fully or controlled destructible environment while also remaining visually appealing and keeping that desirable artistic control.
 The desirable objective is to generate a destructible terrain by producing a simple C++ game engine built upon a voxel-based design.

-The generated terrain is going to be comprised of voxels and runtime Boolean operations is the selected approach for deforming that terrain.
+The generated terrain is going to be comprised of voxels, and runtime Boolean operations is the selected approach for deforming that terrain.
 Boolean operations need swift computational operations and the power of a graphics processing unit is enabled to be doing just that 60 times a second.

 Similar to Minecraft, a photorealistic environment is not the aim of this project.
-However, several challenges arise with this approach as voxel objects take O(n3) memory due to their cubic nature.
+However, several challenges arise with this approach, as voxel objects take O(n3) memory due to their cubic nature.
 In order to achieve efficient manipulation of voxels, solutions to problems involving effective use of cache memory, minimisation of polygon count and efficient communication between the CPU and the GPU need to be addressed.

-The phased implementation is broken down into discrete iterations.
+The phased implementation is broken down into discrete development iterations.
 Each iteration will include a product back log subsequently prioritising the desirable elements using the MoSCoW method.
 Class diagrams will then be used to assist on directing the program’s structure.
 At the end of each iteration there will be a test plan, test result and iteration conclusion.

 MoSCoW is a prioritisation method usually found in software development for better understanding and prioritising the development of key features that are expected to be included in the software [48].
 The letters stand for: